REBECCA BROUSSARD DEVELOPING RIDER GRANTS

 1. The Rebecca Broussard International Developing Rider Grant (also known as the “Big Becky”) awards $50,000 for the educational development of an international quality rider based on competition in eventing on the global stage.
 The recipient of the grant will be selected by the grant committee based on performance record, interview, and involvement with the eventing community.
 The grant committee reserves the right to alter funding amounts based on their deliberations.

-2. The Rebecca Broussard National Developing Rider Grant (also known as the “Little Becky”) awards $10,000 for the educational development of an international quality rider based on competition in eventing on the national stage.
+2. The Rebecca Broussard National Developing Rider Grant (also known as the “Little Becky”) awards $15,000 for the educational development of an international quality rider based on competition in eventing on the national stage.
 The recipient of the grant will be selected by the grant committee based on performance record, interview, and involvement with the eventing community.
 The grant committee reserves the right to alter funding amounts based on their deliberations.

 3. The Rebecca Farm Travel Grants are smaller grants made available to better assist riders to visit The Event at Rebecca Farm in order to interview for the Developing Rider Grants.
 Various guidelines and conditions must be met and are viewable on the application page.
+New for 2025, for those competing in the CCI4* divisions the travel grants are being increased to approximately $2 per mile traveled to the event, and for the CCI3* divisions the grants will amount to $1 per mile.
+We believe this reflects recent increases in actual costs to travel to the event.

 The International and National Developing Rider Grants may be used to offset expenses incurred to compete at international FEI events held outside of the United States.